 The inertias and torque versus crank angle data at rated and worst-case operating conditions are needed to determine the current pulsation.
 The results of this analysis and any subsequent design changes may impact the drive train torsional analysis, which is commonly performed by a party other than the motor vendor (see 4.4.6.2.2).

-Starting Capabilities
+Motor Starting Capabilities

 · Unless otherwise specified, the machine shall be designed and constructed for a minimum of 5000 full-voltage starts.
 Fixed-speed motors shall also have the starting capabilities in Table 4.
 Starting capabilities for motors different from these shown in Table 4 shall be jointly developed between the purchaser and the vendor (See Note 2 following Table 4)